1998 United States House of Representatives election in Vermont

-The 1998 United States House of Representatives election in Vermont was held on Tuesday, November 3, 1998 to elect the U.S. representative from the state's at-large congressional district.
+The 1998 United States House of Representatives election in Vermont was held on Tuesday, November 3, 1998, to elect the U.S. representative from the state's at-large congressional district.
 The election coincided with the elections of other federal and state offices, including an election to the U.S. Senate.

+Incumbent Independent Bernie Sanders won re-election to a fifth term, defeating Republican former state representative Mark Candon by over 30 points.